Siegallab/PIE/docs/source/unistallation.rst

 ==============

-PIE can be uninstalled using `pip <https://pip.pypa.io/en/stable/>`_, which should come with your python installation.
+PIE can be uninstalled using `pip uninstall <https://pip.pypa.io/en/stable/cli/pip_uninstall/>`_, which should come with your python installation.

 .. tabs::